alvarolorentedev/is-not-a-monolith-but-dont-count-your-chikens/content/_index.md

 ---

-✔️ We dont fail continuesly if some other service fails
+✔️ We don't fail continuously if some other service fails

-❌ We can lose data and dont finish the process requested
+❌ We silently don't finish the entire process requested

-❌ We require all chain of dependencies that slows the service
+❌ We require all chain of dependencies to be called

-❌ We force other services to scale to our users needs
+❌ We force other services to scale to our needs

 ❌ Data is mutable so errors will be propagated and not solvable